DP WORLD UK

 ASKED

-Our Modal Shift Programme (MSP) encourages import cargo owners to move containers by rail instead of road from DP World Southampton, reducing carbon emissions and supporting net-zero goals.
+Introduced on 1st September 2023, the Modal Shift Programme (MSP) encourages import cargo owners to move containers by rail instead of road from DP World Southampton, reducing carbon emissions and supporting net-zero goals.
 Participants benefit from financial incentives for each import container transported by rail within the MSP Incentive Zone, which covers key intermodal railheads across the UK.
-The programme helps prevent thousands of truck journeys, lowering road congestion and cutting supply chain CO₂e emissions.
+The programme helps prevent thousands of truck journeys, lowering road congestion and cutting supply chain CO₂ emissions.

-By moving containers by rail through the MSP, cargo owners can significantly reduce Scope 3 emissions, avoid road congestion, and achieve measurable environmental impact.
-From September 2023 to February 2025, our programme helped transfer over 103,000 truck journeys to rail, reducing 28,200 tonnes of CO₂e and enabling more sustainable logistics.
+By moving containers by rail through the MSP, cargo owners can significantly reduce scope 3 emissions, avoid road congestion, and achieve measurable environmental impact.
+From September 2023 to March 2026, our programme helped transfer over 190,600 truck journeys to rail, removed over 15 million road miles, reducing 44,800 tonnes of CO₂e and enabling more sustainable logistics.
 Financial incentives, combined with access to DP World’s intermodal rail services, make rail a cost-effective, low-carbon alternative to road transport.